 In each topical session, the organizers will begin with a brief orienting presentation, then ask audience members to contribute notes and ideas to a “living document” before engaging in an active discussion.

-The goal is to include: - climate science and biodiversity practitioners, who can contribute their point of view on computational and sociotechnical requirements and unmet needs; and - researchers with expertise in programming systems, who can connect these requirements with potential technical approaches that have been percolating through the computing research community in research years, and identify potential unsolved problems that need further research.
+• researchers and engineers with expertise in programming systems, who can connect these requirements with potential technical approaches that have been percolating through the computing community in research years, and identify potential unsolved problems that need further research.

 Background reading:

-These provide background into the kinds of problems we’d like to address.
-What we are seeking from the computer science community are ideas: - have you recently researched and built a system which may be useful towards these goals?
-Tell us about it, and how it might help. - do you have colleagues working on climate or biodiversity science who may benefit as users, and could provide inputs?
-You are welcome to talk to them and be a proxy if you are attending PLDI. - are you looking to embark on a new project, and have some time to build new collaborations?
+• are you looking to embark on a new project, and have some time to build new collaborations?
 Drop us a note!
 For example, last year’s PROPL featured this: A FAIR case for a live computational commons which we are using this year as a template; more are welcome.

 Above all, we want to take action today using our specialist and valuable skills at programming languages and computer systems, rather than deferring the issue to a future generation.
 If you fit this mold, or you want to, then we’d be delighted to have you at the 3rd PROPL.